-Roundworms are common parasites that many cat parents will have to deal with at some point.
-These nasty critters are especially dangerous for kittens and elderly cats, as well as cats with weakened immune systems.
+Roundworms are common parasites that a pet owner will have to deal with at some point.
+These nasty critters are especially dangerous for kittens andolder cats, as well as cats with weakened immune systems.

-Thankfully, there are preventative measures you can take to help keep your kitty safe and healthy, and there are also treatments available that can keep an infestation under control or eradicate it completely.
+Thankfully, there are preventative measures you can take to help keep yourkitten safe and healthy.
+There are also treatmentsand veterinary medicine available that can keep a roundworm infestationunder control or eradicate it completely.

 What Are Roundworms?

-While healthy adult cats can get by with an unwanted roundworm guest, large numbers of the parasites can cause serious, even life-threatening symptoms, especially in weak cats that are very young or very old or otherwise suffer from various health problems.
+While healthy adult cats can get by witha small roundworm infestation, large numbers of intestinal parasites can cause serious, even life-threatening symptoms.
+This is especially common in weak cats that are very young like a kitten.
+Older cat health problems can also be the cause of this.

 Symptoms of Roundworm Infection